Find Affordable College Courses

 The average amount in student loans that nursing majors at UT Knoxville take out is $19,518.

-You’ll join some of the best and brightest minds around you if you attend The University of Tennessee - Health Science Center.
-The school came in at #4 on this year’s Best Nursing Schools in Tennessee list.
-UTHSC is a small public school located in the large city of Memphis.
+The excellent programs at The University of Tennessee - Health Science Center helped the school earn the #4 place on this year’s ranking of the best nursing schools in Tennessee.
+UTHSC is a small public school located in the city of Memphis.

 After completing their degree, nursing graduates from UTHSC carry an average student debtload of $27,875.